Current pachinko-pybind version: 0.4.2

 NameTypeDescription

-on_game_start(data)NoneCalled once at game start. data includes player_id, world_width, world_height.
+on_game_start(data)NoneCalled once at game start. data includes the GameStart payload (map_seed, players, num_players).

 on_tick(state)list[Action]Called every tick.
 Return a list of action objects.